Raising money for your small nonprofit is stressful during the holidays, and practicing personal gratitude can pull you through.

 Whew!

 According to the calendar, we’re supposed to start counting our blessings around Thanksgiving and work our way up to total and complete joy by New Year’s Eve.
-But, honestly, this time of year seems harder, especially when fundraising goals are bearing down.

-Forget a sense of peace and happiness, you’re just wondering if you can muddle through until the new year!
+Forget a sense of peace and happiness.
+You’re just wondering if you can muddle through until the new year!

 So, what’s the remedy for all the stress and anxiety we’re all dealing with?
 Believe it or not, it’s simple: personal gratitude.